 - Less portable

-Wireless security cameras are typically divided into 2 types: battery or solar powered wire-free security cameras and traditional wireless security cameras.
+Wireless security cameras are typically divided into 2 types: battery or solar-powered wire-free security cameras and plugged-in wireless security cameras.

 The video transmission of both security camera types is totally wireless.
 The biggest difference between them is the way in getting the power supply.

-Battery or solar powered wireless security cameras are powered by batteries or solar panel, which makes them zero wire.
-This type of security cameras is the most portable and easy-to-install home smart security cameras.
+Battery or solar-powered wireless security cameras are powered by batteries or solar panels, which makes them zero wire.
+This type of security camera is the most portable and easy-to-install home smart security cameras.

 Just like wired surveillance security cameras, wireless residential and business security cameras have their strengths and drawbacks.